Creating a Corporate Video: How to Define Your Target Audience

 These methods could be conducted and recorded via video conference platforms such as Zoom or Instagram Live.
 Make sure you’re asking your contributors open ended questions to really delve into their thought processes.

 Quantitative research moves away from the more subjective opinions of your target audience and focuses on the cold hard facts and stats.
 For this mode of research you could use methods such as social media analytics and surveys.

 Social media analytics is a great tool when researching your audience.
 You will be able to collect data such as:

 - How many people view, like and share your content.

 - What kind of content is most favourable.

 - Where people stopped watching your video.

-Video drop-off points are especially helpful as they help you figure out how long your videos should be.
+Video drop-off points are especially helpful as they help you figure out how long your videos or animated films should be.
 If most people are moving on after 20 seconds then that shows you, you have 20 seconds to capture their attention.